Louise Jane Moses – Agnes Davis Memorial Scholarship

 Purpose

-The purpose of this scholarship is to support African American students residing in California who are pursuing a degree from an American Library Association accredited library/information science program or an accredited paraprofessional library/information science program in California.
+The purpose of this scholarship is to support Black/African American descent students residing in California who are pursuing a Master of Information Science degree from an American Library Association accredited library/information science program or an accredited paraprofessional library/information science program in California.

 Eligible Candidates

-Applicants must be of African American descent, California residents, and attending or accepted by an accredited graduate program of library information science in the state of California.
+• Be attending or have been accepted by an accredited graduate program of library information science in the state of California

 To Apply